gigs94/qlft2/design.md

 Block is a special form, I think.
 We can make the block size be the entire file... or it can be a fixed number of records.
 Either way, it can be a higher level than either of the other methods and should be able to be use in conjunction with the data.

+## Design Continued ##

+Seems like we should go for the hybrid approach... be able to compress a column, or row, as well as to be able to label field types (like time) and be able to create offsets for that.
+That should be easy to implement first.

+So the design should all the definition of fields based on column types, and to be able to assign a compression type to that data.
+Then we can create the header with the field types and the seed values and then populate the compressed data.